hashicorp/terraform-website/content/source/docs/enterprise/system-overview/security-model.html.md

 ### You are Responsible for Availability, Backups, and Disaster Recovery

-TFE infrastructure admins are responsible for all aspects of TFE’s reliability and availability.
-Refer to TFE documentation on [monitoring](../admin/monitoring.html), [backups and restores](../admin/backup-restore.html), and [high availability mode (active/active)](../admin/active-active.html) for more guidance on this topic.
+Infrastructure admins are responsible for all aspects of reliability and availability.
+Refer to Terraform Enterprise documentation on [monitoring](../admin/monitoring.html), [backups and restores](../admin/backup-restore.html), and [high availability mode (active/active)](../admin/active-active.html) for more guidance on this topic.

 ### TFE Isolates Terraform Operations via Docker Containers, not a separate environment